jlei9099/CSc-59969-Data-Visualization-Final-Project/README.md

 ### To start:
-* Download the project folder and run the vis python file within it.
+* Download the Updated project folder and run the vis python file within it.

 ### Dependinces:
 - pandas